kamir/ks-inspector/README.md

 ### How to draw the dependency graph?

-The tool produces a dependency graph in the folder `insights` within your working directory.
+The tool produces a dependency graph as a `.dot file in the folder `insights` within your working directory.

 Using the Graphviz tool we are able to render a dependency network as a PDF file.
 ```